Moh-Belgoumri/chercher/README.md

-# `search` - A Linux commande line tool for file finding
+# search - A Linux commande line tool for file finding

+This tool has been developed in June 2021 by **Mohammed D. Belgoumri** as a part of a school assignment for the module *SYC2: Operating Systems2* in *ESI - École Nationale Supérieure d'Informatique - Alger (ex INI)*.
 # Description

 ```sh